apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 You may also cause a `Materializer` to shut down by explicitly calling @apidoc[shutdown()](stream.Materializer) {scala="#shutdown():Unit" java="#shutdown()"} on it, resulting in abruptly terminating all of the streams it has been running then.

 Sometimes, however, you may want to explicitly create a stream that will out-last the actor's life.
-For example, you are using an Akka stream to push some large stream of data to an external service.
+For example, you are using an Pekko stream to push some large stream of data to an external service.
 You may want to eagerly stop the Actor since it has performed all of its duties already:

 Scala